Guilleag01/lsplus/README.md

 # lsplus
-A better ls for linux systems, writter in rust
+A better ls for linux systems, written in rust